Waxing

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 13 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 13 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 62 of Meeus index or 1015 from Brown series.

 The length of the current synodic month is 2 hours and 19 minutes shorter than the mean synodic month length.
 It is 3 hours and 50 minutes longer compared to 21st century's shortest synodic month length.

-Moon is at apogee at 18:54.
-It is 13 days after previous perigee on 10 January 2005 at 10:07 in ♑ Capricorn.
-Lunar orbit is going to narrow while the Moon is moving towards the Earth over the next 15 days, until point of next perigee on 7 February 2005 at 22:09 in ♑ Capricorn.
+Moon is at apogee at 18:54 about 13 days since last perigee on 10 January 2005 at 10:07 in ♑ Capricorn the lunar orbit is going to narrow while the Moon is moving towards the Earth over the upcoming 15 days until point of next perigee on 7 February 2005 at 22:09 in ♑ Capricorn.

-6 days after ascending node on 17 January 2005 at 07:32 in ♈ Aries.
-The Moon is located north of the ecliptic over the following 8 days, until the lunar orbit crosses from North to South in descending node on 31 January 2005 at 22:49 in ♎ Libra.
+6 days after ascending node on 17 January 2005 at 07:32 in ♈ Aries the Moon is positioned north of the ecliptic over the following 8 days until the lunar crosses the ecliptic again from North to South in descending node on 31 January 2005 at 22:49 in ♎ Libra.

-1 day since the previous standstill on 22 January 2005 at 19:22 in ♊ Gemini when the Moon has reached North declination of ∠27.973°, the lunar orbit is extending southward over the next 13 days to face maximum declination of ∠-28.071° at the point of next southern standstill on 5 February 2005 at 21:10 in ♐ Sagittarius.
+1 day since the last northern standstill on 22 January 2005 at 19:22 in ♊ Gemini when the Moon has reached North declination of ∠27.973° the lunar orbit is extending southward over the next 13 days to face maximum declination of ∠-28.071° at the point of next southern standstill on 5 February 2005 at 21:10 in ♐ Sagittarius.

 In 1 day on 25 January 2005 at 10:32 in ♌ Leo the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.